alacritty/alacritty/README.md

 ## Configuration

+**Alacritty versions before 0.13.0 are using YAML configuration files and all their settings were documented in the `alacritty.yml`.
+The example `alacritty.yml` file for each release can be found on [GitHub releases page](https://github.com/alacritty/alacritty/releases).**

 You can find the documentation for Alacritty's configuration in `man 5 alacritty`, or by looking at [the scdoc file] if you do not have the manpages installed.